 LRS accepts donations of digital and physical items to our collection on a limited basis when they are compatible with the Library's collecting philosophy and enhance or complete its selection effort.
 LRS reserves the right to limit such gifts to those which are substantially beneficial and are cost-effective to receive, catalog, process, maintain, and preserve.
 LRS assumes ownership of all donations and reserves the right to add donated materials to its collections or discard them as appropriate.
 Contact LRS with your donation-related inquiries.

-Due to the interdisciplinary nature of the work and the diversity of the community at HKS, LRS collects in a broad range of relevant subjects.
+Due to the interdisciplinary nature of HKS’ work and our community’s diversity, LRS collects in a broad range of relevant subjects.
 These include but are not exclusive to HKS Policy Topics.

 Browse our general collection of books, journals, and databases, and explore our collection highlights below.
 Members of the HKS community can visit our Knet site for details on how to access collection materials.

-The DIB Collection comprises books, films, and other resources that foster communication and discussion on diversity, inclusion, and belonging at HKS, and that represent and celebrate the multitude of identities and backgrounds that make up our vibrant community.
+The DIB Collection represents the multitude of identities and backgrounds that make up our vibrant community.

-The Political Buttons at HKS Collection includes over 1,500 political buttons from the 20th and 21st centuries, representing U.S. political campaigns at every level, ballot initiatives, social issues and movements, and political demonstrations.
+The Political Buttons at HKS Collection includes 1,500+ political buttons from the 20th century onward, representing U.S. political campaigns, social movements, and more.

-HKS' student-run journals and student newspaper showcase student research, experience, and opinions on a variety of policy areas, including human rights, African-American public policy, LGBTQ policy, and more.
+HKS’ student-run journals and newspaper showcase student research and opinions on a variety of policy areas.
+LRS has digitized all available past issues.